Programmer-Alpha01/project3810-Class-management-system/Readme.md

 #### **`package.json`**
 - This file manages the project's dependencies and scripts.
 - **Dependencies List:**

-  - `bcryptjs`: For password hashing and validation.
+- `bcryptjs`: ^2.4.3 - A library to help you hash passwords.
-  - `body-parser`: For parsing incoming request bodies.
+- `body-parser`: ^1.20.3 - Node.js body parsing middleware.
-  - `cookie-parser`: For parsing cookies.
+- `cookie-parser`: ^1.4.7 - Parse HTTP request cookies.
-  - `ejs`: For rendering dynamic HTML templates.
-  - `express`: For building the web application and API.
+- `ejs`: (version not specified) - Embedded JavaScript templating.
+- `passport`: ^0.7.0 - Simple, unobtrusive authentication for Node.js.
+- `passport`-local: ^1.x.x - Local username and password authentication strategy for Passport.
+- `bcrypt`: ^5.x.x - A library to help you hash passwords.
+- `express`: (version not specified) - Fast, unopinionated, minimalist web framework for Node.js.
-  - `express-session`: For session management.
+- `express-session`: ^1.18.1 - Simple session middleware for Express.
-  - `jsonwebtoken`: For creating and verifying JSON Web Tokens (JWTs).
+- `jsonwebtoken`: ^9.0.2 - JSON Web Token implementation (JWT).
-  - `method-override`: For overriding HTTP methods.
-  - `mongodb` & `mongoose`: For connecting to and managing MongoDB.
+- `method-override`: ^3.0.0 - Lets you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it.
+- `mongodb`: ^6.10.0 - The official MongoDB driver for Node.js.
+- `mongoose`: ^8.8.0 - Elegant MongoDB object modeling for Node.js.
 ---

 ### **Folders**